mrcsmonteiro/aws-misc/README.md

 AWS_ACCOUNT_ALIAS,ROUTE_TABLE_ID,ROUTE_DESTINATION,STATUS

-How to run: clone the repository, authenticate to Okta from your shell session, go to scripts and execute './blackhole-lookup.sh'
+How to run: clone the repository, launch your shell session, go to scripts and execute './blackhole-lookup.sh'

 TIP: You can redirect the output to a text file and use it on Excel or any other data visualization program to apply filters, create charts, etc.